top of page

 God Is A DJ

-many Islamic countries.
+Atheists, and those accused of defection from the official religion, may be subject to discrimination and persecution in many Islamic countries.
 According to the International Humanist and Ethical Union, compared to other nations, "unbelievers... in Islamic countries face the most severe – sometimes brutal – treatment".
 Atheists and religious sceptics can be executed in these twelve nations:

 Afghanistan, Iran, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, the United Arab Emirates and Yemen.